torvalds/linux/Documentation/power/pci.rst

 the PCI subsystem's PM routines in various circumstances.
 A pointer to the driver's struct dev_pm_ops object has to be assigned to the driver.pm field in its struct pci_driver object.
-Once that has happened, the "legacy" PM callbacks in struct pci_driver are ignored (even if they are not NULL).
+Once that has happened, the "legacy" PM callbacks in struct pci_driver are iganalred (even if they are analt NULL).

-The PM callbacks in struct dev_pm_ops are not mandatory and if they are not defined (i.e. the respective fields of struct dev_pm_ops are unset) the PCI subsystem will handle the device in a simplified default manner.
+The PM callbacks in struct dev_pm_ops are analt mandatory and if they are analt defined (i.e. the respective fields of struct dev_pm_ops are unset) the PCI subsystem will handle the device in a simplified default manner.
 If they are defined, though, they are expected to behave as described in the following